8 Best Campgrounds near Bryce Canyon National Park

 Located along highway 12, about 10 minutes west of Bryce Canyon National Park, Bryce Canyon Pines Campground is another good option for camping near the park.
 Bryce Canyon Pines is a complex on two sides of the highway that includes a campground and store on one side, and the Bryce Canyon Pines Motel and a restaurant across the street.
 It's set off on its own, but everything you need is right there.

-The campground is set among huge pine trees, and the large sites are nicely spaced.
-Pull-through RV sites offer full hookups.
+The campground is set among huge pine trees, and the 18 large sites are nicely spaced.
+Those with rigs will like the 30 pull-through RV sites that offer full hookups.
 Tent campers are also welcome, and group sites are available.
 Facilities include restrooms, showers, laundry, pool, and hot tub.

 The elevation here is approximately 7,600 feet, which is considerably lower than the park but still high, with cool temperatures at night.